Building evidence on decarceration interventions

 Mental-Health Screening in Probation– Collaborating with the Cook County Adult Probation Department and the Cook County Health Department to study the implementation of a novel and evidence-based mental health screening tool, Computer Adaptive Testing-Mental Health (CAT-MH™).
 Read more here.

-In another project, SDP is collaborating with community stakeholders to better understand and measure social capacity – a community’s ability to define and address behavioral health needs without the overuse of incarceration.
-SDP is developing and testing a social capacity assessment tool in two high-incarceration Chicago communities – Austin and Washington Park.
+Social Capacity– A collaboration with stakeholders to better understand and measure a community’s capacity to define and address behavioral health needs without the overuse of incarceration.
+Read more here.

 Fostering transdisciplinary dialogue and collaboration

 Recognizing that achieving smart decarceration requires multiple perspectives and experiences having a seat at the table, SDP organizes diverse opportunities for engagement through local and national events that bring together people with lived experience, researchers, policy makers, and practitioners to stimulate new and collaborative approaches to decarceration work.